TiE: TiECon

 In 1994, TiE organized a 2-day entrepreneurs seminar and workshop in San Jose, California.
 This event was a brainchild of Suhas Patil, and it was a huge success, attended by 500 aspiring entrepreneurs, corporate executives, venture capital investors, faculty members from Stanford and Berkeley, and representatives of other organizations that service startup companies, such as accounting firms and law firms.
 This event put TiE on the map in Silicon Valley and TiE instantly became recognized by sponsors as a unique organization that deserved to be supported.
 The 1995 version of it was named TiEcon by Charter Member Parveen Gupta.
 Since then, TiEcon has been the flagship TiE event.
 Several other TiE chapters have often used the TiEcon name for local conferences and workshops on a smaller scale.
 The main TiEcon is the one that typically happens during the month of May in Santa Clara / San Jose, California, and organized by TiE Silicon Valley.

+Board of Trustees (2025)

+The following individuals serve as the Board of Trustees for TiE Global in 2025: